Khaketi Wine Tour: How to Find the Best Wine in Georgia

 • … And a lot of wine!

-The American starts to make a speech explaining what a supra (banquet) is and who is the tamada (the person responsible for keeping the table “alive” making toast).
+The American starts giving a speech explaining what a supra (banquet) is and who the tamada (the person responsible for keeping the table “alive” with toasts) is.

-Just that John has taken this tradition a bit too literally and makes toast every five minutes too long and a little bit touristic, such as “the brotherhood of the wonderful Japanese culture and the ancient Georgian culture…” and as Gocha Paliani would say, and ie and ie and ie.
+The problem is, John takes this tradition a bit too literally, making a toast every five minutes.
+They drag on a bit too long and feel a bit too touristy, like “the brotherhood of the wonderful Japanese culture and the ancient Georgian culture…” and, as Gocha Paliani would say, “ie and ie and ie.”

-In addition, while he says the toast we have to be all silent.
-I was sitting next to Eriko that, like us, could not take it anymore!
-Then, they started to sing, very well.
-But even this did not seem a spontaneous thing but prepared for the Japanese.
+Furthermore, while he’s giving the toasts, we all have to remain silent.
+I’m sitting next to Eriko, who, like us, can’t take it anymore!
+Then, they start to sing, and it sounds great, but even this doesn’t feel spontaneous—it seems prepared for the Japanese.

-They, however, they just wanted to drink and chat!
-But apart from this, yummy food and great company, Soliko was quite drunk and said that we were his children, we love this father!
+The Japanese, however, just wanted to drink and chat!
+But aside from that, the food was delicious, and the company was great.
+Soliko was quite drunk and started saying we were his children, and we love this father!

-When they all go, we help clean the table, I speak a little with Nino and Daniele and watch the game with Soliko.
+When everyone leaves, we help clean the table.
+I chat a little with Nino, and Daniele and I watch the game with Soliko.

 Supra on supra, by Nika

-We woke up late, call Nika to self-invite ourself also for his supra just to discover that it is at lunch, in half an hour!
-Let’s go, a little dazed, we stop to buy bread and arrive around 13 by Nika, the Japanese are late.
+We woke up late and called Nika to invite ourselves to his supra, only to find out that it was at lunch, in half an hour!
+We rush over, a bit dazed, stop to buy bread, and arrive around 1 p.m.
+The Japanese are late.

-We prepare watermelon juice with mint, is very hot today and fortunately, they made a light lunch.
-Here, too, degustation from qvevri.
+We prepare watermelon juice with mint, as it’s very hot today, and thankfully, they’ve made a light lunch.
+Again, a degustation from the qvevri.
+Today, John is a bit more dictatorial and around 4 p.m., announces that they must leave.

-The Japanese, they would have gladly stayed a bit more, especially Eriko, who seemed the least tired of tasting!
+The Japanese would have gladly stayed longer, especially Eriko, who seemed the least tired of tasting!

-We remain ourselves and Nika, his mom, Luna (also called Signora Cucurulla), prepares for us the coffee (with Moka!) and we drink a little more wine.
+After they leave, it’s just us and Nika.
+His mom, Luna (also known as Signora Cucurulla), prepares coffee (with a Moka pot!) and we drink a little more wine.
 Nika drinks a lot and gets drunk.

-We talk about a lot of things, life, art, religion.
-Nika’s family is Catholic, in Georgia are about 1% of the population.
-He says that they struggle to find work (here you have to be a friend of a priest, but orthodox) and there is a lot of racism.
+We talk about a lot of things: life, art, religion.
+Nika’s family is Catholic, and there are only about 1% Catholics in Georgia.
+He says they struggle to find work (here, you need to be friends with a priest, but an Orthodox one), and there is a lot of racism.

-He feels like a stranger in Germany, because he is Georgian, and foreigner in Georgia because he is Catholic and because of more than twenty years living in Germany.
+He feels like a stranger in Germany because he’s Georgian, and like a foreigner in Georgia because he’s Catholic and has lived in Germany for over twenty years.

-But suddenly has an epiphany and remembers that in less than half an hour Ramaz will be here with other Japanese, a journalists!
+But suddenly, he has an epiphany and remembers that in less than half an hour, Ramaz will be here with other Japanese—journalists!

-Nika has to start all over again.
-Taste this, taste that.
-But this time the mood is different.
-The Japanese are three, the journalist who is a man with a huge head, a photographer and a chick that just makes photo with mobile phone.
+Nika has to start all over again—taste this, taste that.
+But this time, the mood is different.
+The Japanese group consists of three people: a journalist with a huge head, a photographer, and a girl who just takes photos with her phone.
 Maybe a secretary?

-The journalist is terrible, has his own wooden cup and drinks wine only from that!
-After we washed a lot of glasses!
-Go to people’s houses and with your own glass does not seem very polite…
+The journalist is quite strange—he has his own wooden cup and only drinks wine from it!
+After we’ve washed a ton of glasses, going to people’s houses with your own glass doesn’t seem very polite…

-But it was much worse, he tasted the wine, just a sip, and threw the rest on the ground!
-Nika tried to tell him a couple of times not to throw it but then gave up!
-If someone would have done this in my house I could react rather badly!
+But it gets worse.
+The journalist tastes the wine, takes just a sip, and throws the rest on the ground!
+Nika tries to tell him not to do that a couple of times but eventually gives up.
+If someone did that in my house, I’d probably react much more strongly!

 And in the meantime he asks a lot of questions about why and wherefores Nika does the wine, citing his knowledge on ancient tradition of Georgian wine (from Wikipedia) until Nika interrupts the poem saying that the wine is made to earn money!
 Nika is now quite serious, doesn’t look drunk no more.

-Ramaz he’s immediately going to speak with the mother of Nika, freeing himself for a few hours of the Japanese.
+Ramaz is immediately going to speak with the mother of Nika, freeing himself for a few hours of the Japanese.
 Poor Ramaz, who knows for how many days he might be their driver!

 As soon as they go Nika literally lies down on the ground!
 It was definitely, shall we say, a Japanese a bit unusual.